 Commissions and Your Home

 The IRS looks at commissions as a part of the cost of buying or selling your property.
-Like the other costs involved in having a piece of property change hands, it isn't tax deductible the way that you write off your home mortgage interest, but you can subtract it from the price at which your property transacted, which affects your capital gains tax.
-For instance, if you sell your house for $300,000 and pay a six percent commission and another $3,000 in miscellaneous fees, the IRS considers the net amount -- $279,000 -- to be your realized selling price.
+Though real estate commissions aren’t capital gains tax deductible expenses and you can’t deduct them in the same way that you write off your home mortgage interest, you can subtract a commission from the price at which your property transacted, which affects your capital gains tax.
+For instance, if you sell your house for $300,000 and pay a six percent commission and another $3,000 in miscellaneous fees, the IRS considers the net amount — $279,000 — to be your realized selling price.
 That "sale basis" is how the IRS determines if you have a profit.
-If you pay commission when you buy a property, it gets added on to the purchase price along with your other closing costs to give you a higher cost basis.
+If you pay a commission when you buy a property, it gets added on to the purchase price along with your other closing costs to give you a higher cost basis.

 The IRS lets you collect up to $250,000 of tax-free profit on the sale of your primary house if you are single or $500,000 if you are married and file a joint return.
-If your sale is on the line where you might need to start paying capital gains tax, the commission that you pay reduces your selling price so that you may not have to pay tax.
-Please note that these exclusions, which are in the tax code as of February of 2013, only apply to long-term capital gains.
+It’s not the same as deductions for capital gains on real estate.
+But if your sale is on the line where you might need to start paying capital gains tax, the commission that you pay reduces your selling price so that you may not have to pay tax.
+Please note that these exclusions, which are in the tax code as of returns for 2017, only apply to long-term capital gains.
 If you have to sell your house after you have held it for less than a year, you will not be able to take advantage of these exclusions.

 Commissions and Rental Properties

 When you have rental properties, you might periodically need an agent's help to find a tenant.
 Given the relatively short length of most residential leases, the IRS allows you to write the commissions off in the year you pay them.
 To do this, you combine them with all of your other operating expenses on your Schedule E and subtract them from your rental income to find your net profit.
-When you sell your rental property, though, the IRS treats your sale commission differently from the leasing commissions that you claimed as expenses on your Schedule E. Instead of allowing you to deduct your sale commission from your operating profits on Schedule E, you subtract it from your selling price.
+Regarding the ability to deduct closing costs on a sale of a home, when you sell your rental property, the IRS treats your sale commission differently from the leasing commissions that you claimed as expenses on your Schedule E. Instead of allowing you to deduct your sale commission from your operating profits on Schedule E, you subtract it from your selling price.
 If you sold your rental property for $200,000 and you paid $12,000 in commission, you'd have a net selling price of $188,000.
 Since your net selling price is lower, your potential profit is lower.
 While this won't reduce your income tax, it will reduce the profit that is liable for capital gains taxes.